cern-eos/eos/doc/quickstart/docker_image.rst

 .. code-block:: bash

-   scripts/start_services.sh -i gitlab-registry.cern.ch/dss/eos:4.8.39 -n 6
+   scripts/start_services.sh -i gitlab-registry.cern.ch/dss/eos/eos-ci:5.1.16 -n 6 -q

 To connect to EOS using the *eos* shell CLI running in the MGM container you can do: